-A logo is meant to mean something to the audience, specifically to one’s target market, make an impact and represent something, and that something can be a company or even a presidential hopeful.
-With people, your logo becomes almost a flag, a standard or family crest; something a Knight, Queen or President would send into towns so that people would know that they are coming.
+Logo’s aren’t meant just to only look good, they’re intended to convey a message.
+Furthermore, they’re to stir something a reaction you audience, in particular your target market.
+Your logo should represent your brand, company or even a presidential hopeful.
+When representing people, your logo becomes almost a flag, a standard or family crest.
+For example a Knight, Queen or President would send their flag into towns so that people would know that they are coming.

 Well it seems that we weren’t the only ones standing by the water cooler discussing presidential contenders and their logos because NPR recently ran a story where they sat down with graphic designer Armin Vit to discuss just that.